junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-232.
 - 2014-07-31 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-232.
 - 2014-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 505.
+- 2014-09-16 — Amendment SA 3820 agreed to in Senate by Unanimous Consent.
+- 2014-09-16 — Amendment SA 3820 proposed by Senator Heitkamp for Senator Carper. (consideration: CR S5647) In the nature of a substitute.
+- 2014-09-16 — Measure laid before Senate by unanimous consent. (consideration: CR S5644-5647)
+- 2014-09-16 — Passed Senate with an amendment by Unanimous Consent.
+- 2014-09-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2014-09-16 — Senate amendment agreed to: Amendment SA 3820 agreed to in Senate by Unanimous Consent.
+- 2014-09-16 — Senate amendment proposed (on the floor): Amendment SA 3820 proposed by Senator Heitkamp for Senator Carper.(consideration: CR S5647)
+- 2014-09-16 — Senate amendment submitted
+- 2014-09-16 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S5644-5646)